Tagging is adding descriptive information to the audio file.

 A song on a hard disk is a file.
 A file can be edited and that’s exactly what tagging does.

-It add small pieces of information to the song like Album, Artist, Title, Genre, Year, Composer, cover art, etc.
+It adds small pieces of information to the song like Album, Artist, Title, Genre, Year, Composer, Cover art, etc.

 Before any player can play your collection, it must know where your audio is located.
 You tell it which directories should be used and it starts to scan.

-It scans all the files and read all the tags.
+It scans all the files and reads all the tags.

 This is a rather time consuming process.

-To speed up the matter all the information is stored in a library, some kind of database.
+To speed up the matter all the information is stored in a database.

-Querying the database is much faster than scanning gigabytes of data.
+Querying a database containing the tags only is much faster than scanning gigabytes of data.

 In principle there is a one to one correspondence between the content of the library and the songs on the HD.
 In practice they might run out of sync.
 So there are often options to re-read all the tags from the files and to write all the library information to the corresponding files.